PeterThramkrongart/cds-language-portfolio/assignments/assignment-3/README.md

 Sample size seems to highly influential on the readability as well as the reliability of the analysis.
 We consider it very difficult to conclude anything from our original plots based on 50000.
 We, of course, see a huge increase in variance, and an uncountable amount of spikes compared to the full sample size.

 ## Reproducibility

-## Reproducibility

 **Step 1: Clone repository**

-- open a Linux terminal
+- Open a Linux terminal

 - Navigate the destination of the repository

-- run the following command
+- Run the following command:

 ```console
  git clone https://github.com/PeterThramkrongart/cds-language-portfolio.git
 ```